readerr/GettingAndCleaningData_course_project/CODEBOOK.md

   - 3.1 Merges the training and the test sets to create one data set.
         - 3.1.1 load test & train subject data / x data / load y data
         - 3.1.2 Merge on rows test & train subject data / x data / y data
-        - 3.1.3 Merge subject, x and y data by column
+        - 3.1.3 Merge subject, x and y data by column. **Produces a data.frame of 10299 rows x 563 varaibles.**
         - 3.1.4 Sort the dataset to make inspection easier
   - 3.2 Extracts only the measurements on the mean and standard deviation for each measurement.
         - 3.2.1 Change names of merged dataset to ids v1 = 1